 Foot orthoses come in all shapes and sizes:

 Custom-made orthoses are the highest grade of foot orthoses available.
-They are both prescriptive and made specifically to the exact shape of the foot.
+They are 100% prescriptive and made specifically to the exact shape of the foot.
 It is also possible to select countless variations in the prescription to fit every need, be it extremely lightweight orthoses for wearing in running spikes or orthoses with different covering materials to provide warmth in colder working environments.

 Techniques such as laser-scanning the foot to take an image of the foot are progressing and will eventually take over from the technique of taking a cast, but, currently, we do not feel that laser-scanning the foot offers us enough ability to correct the foot to the position we require as we do when casting with plaster of paris.
 Therefore, we continue to cast the foot to make sure that the position is absolutely right and then the casts are sent on to be laser-scanned and produced through a CAD-CAM process.
 Custom-made orthoses are advised for more complex problems or where the use of the orthoses is likely to be longer-term.

-Whenever we recommend the use of orthoses, we always do so following negotiation with the our patients and will provide all the support and back-up necessary to enable a smooth adaptation period when they are first worn and, also, support further down the line.
+Whenever we recommend the use of orthoses, we always do so following negotiation with our patients and will provide all the support and back-up necessary to enable a smooth adaptation period when they are first worn and, also, support further down the line.
 All patients wearing orthoses for longer than 6 months will be invited for a review either 6-monthly or annually and are able to contact us about any issues with the orthoses whenever they choose.